 top of page

 Advocacy is a guiding principle of the SGA/AGÉ.
-Through a team of student Advocates led by our VP Education, we work with the university, the City of Sudbury, as well as the provincial and federal government to ensure that the student’s needs are being met, and to improve quality and access to post-secondary education.
-Each year, the SGA/AGÉ represents students on the Laurentian University Board of Governors.
-The President and Vice President Education also hold voting seats on Laurentian University's Senate.
+We work with the university, the City of Sudbury, as well as the provincial and federal government to ensure that the student’s needs are being met, and to improve quality and access to post-secondary education.
+Each year, the SGA/AGÉ represents students on the Laurentian University Board of Governors and Senate.

 Your Rights and Responsibilities

 As a student, you have rights that must be respected by faculty, staff, and fellow students.
-In order to protect those rights, you should make yourself familiar with Laurentian University policies.
-Feel as though your rights aren't being respected, but not sure where to start?
-We can help!
+In order to protect those rights, you should make yourself familiar with Laurentian University's policies.
+If you feel as though your rights aren't being respected, but aren't sure where to start, come see us, we can help!

 How can the SGA help?